 The company recently updated its Flights service with a new feature that might help us get the information we deserve.
-In addition to already existing flight ticket reservation service, flight information and confirmed flight disturbances, the app is now also able to predict delays.
+In addition to already existing flight ticket reservation service, flight information and confirmed flight disturbances, the app are now also able to predict delays.

 Don’t trust algorithms?
 No worries, you can always check the status of your flight yourself at numerous flight trackers, such as flightaware.com or flightradar24.com, which provide a live feed of airborne planes from across the globe.
 Just type in your flight information and you’ll be able to see its status, and more importantly, where your aircraft is now.

 While knowing that your flight will be late is handy, you shouldn’t forget to make your check-in on time.
 According to Marius Stonkus, CEO of flight compensation company Skycop, failing to do so might cost you your compensation.

 “If you haven’t completed your check-in at least 45 minutes in advance of your scheduled departure, the airline is not required to pay out your compensation, even if the flight’s late for more than 3 hours.
 That might mean a loss of up to €600. – Marius Stonkus explained. – So even if your flight is not on time, make sure you’ve checked in.”

 Most airlines offer the possibility to check-in to your flight online.
 This way you are not obliged to present yourself at the airport before the scheduled time.
 However, if you’re traveling with registered baggage or opted for check-in at the airport – you’re out of luck – you’ll still need to be on-time.
 At least you know what’s waiting.